Flor Contemplacion: Petition for clemency

-On 21 January 1995, Contemplacion's lawyer submitted an official petition for clemency to Singaporean President Ong Teng Cheong, however acting on the advice of the Cabinet of Singapore President Ong turned down the petition in early February 1995.
+On 21 January 1995, Contemplacion's lawyer submitted an official petition for clemency to Singaporean President Ong Teng Cheong, however acting on the advice of the Cabinet of Singapore, Ong turned down the petition in early February 1995.

-President Ramos intervention
+Presidential intervention

 In what was a landmark intervention, Philippine President Fidel V. Ramos wrote to President Ong twice to appeal on behalf of Contemplacion, first in early January 1995 requesting Contemplacion's death sentence to be commuted on humanitarian grounds and finally six days before her execution requesting a delay to evaluate purported new exculpatory evidence which had surfaced.
-President Ong turned down the initial request as Singaporean authorities could see no special circumstances to justify clemency being granted.
-The last minute appeal for a stay of execution was also dismissed by President Ong as the new "evidence" was examined by the police and found to be without merit.
+Ong turned down the initial request as Singaporean authorities could see no special circumstances to justify clemency being granted.
+The last minute appeal for a stay of execution was also dismissed by Ong as the new "evidence" was examined by the police and found to be without merit.

 Incarceration on Death Row

 Contemplacion was held in the death row section of Moon Crescent Prison while awaiting for her death sentence to be carried out, where she received weekly visits from a Good Shepherd nun named Sister Gerard Fernandez, who would administer the sacrament of communion.
 Contemplacion's family arrived in Singapore on the 1st March 1995 and had daily visits with her.
 Although they knew her sentence was about to be carried out and this would be the last time they would see her alive, they kept it secret from her on the advice of the Overseas Workers Welfare Administration.
-However, in mid-March, despite prison policy of censoring newspapers given to condemned inmates of articles regarding their execution by cutting out the entire article, Contemplacion was accidently handed an uncensored paper that had a story about a Filipina inmate being executed in a few days time, which upset her greatly.
+However, in mid-March, despite prison policy of censoring newspapers given to condemned inmates of articles regarding their execution by cutting out the entire article, Contemplacion was accidentally handed an uncensored paper that had a story about a Filipina inmate being executed in a few days time, which upset her greatly.
 The family were not allowed to have physical contact with Contemplacion during any of their visits, and could only communicate via an intercom phone while she sat on the other side of a bullet proof glass screen, with the final visit taking place on 16 March 1995 (the day before she was put to death).